Skip to main content

 • A minimum of three courses are required to qualify for a concentration in one of three areas: materials science in nanoengineering, nanoelectronics and nanophotonics, and biomedical sciences in nanoengineering.

-• If the student is admitted to the nanoengineering program, a maximum of twelve hours taken as an NDS student from NC State or from another institution may apply toward the 30 credit hour requirement.
-However, courses taken at other universities must be approved.
+• If the student is admitted to the nanoengineering program, a maximum of twelve hours taken as an NDS student from NC State or another institution may apply toward the 30 credit hour requirement.
+However, courses taken from other universities must be approved.

-• After a student has been admitted and enrolls for the first time, he/she is required to maintain continuous enrollment in each fall and spring semester until completion of the degree program.
-A student in good academic standing may request a leave of absence for good reasons from the Director of Graduate Programs in Nanoengineering.
+• After a student has been admitted and enrolled for the first time, he/she is required to maintain continuous enrollment in each fall and spring semester until completion of the degree program.
+A student in good academic standing may request a leave of absence for good reasons from the Director of the Graduate Program in Nanoengineering.
 The leave may not exceed two semesters.

 • A six-year time limit for completion is required.